microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 string from our `ResourceDictionary`.
 This way, we'll be able to ship localized strings for all the built-in commands, while aslo allowing the user to easily add their own commands.

+During the spec review process, we considered other options for localization as well.
+The original proposal included options such as having one `defaults.json` file per-locale, and building the Terminal independently for each locale.
+Those were not really feasible options, so we instead settled on this solution, as it allowed us to leverage the existing localization support provided to us by the platform.

+The `{ "key": "resourceName" }` solution proposed here was also touched on in [#5280].

 ## Future considerations